xta0/xta0.me/_posts/2024-11-19-GenAI-Transformer-Block.md

 ## The Transformer Block

 In the previous post, we took a deep dive into the self-attention mechanism.
 Interestingly, <mark>the attention modules contribute only about <code>1/3</code> of the model’s total parameters.
-The remaining <code>2/3</code> reside in the feed-forward network layers</mark>, also known as the **ML**P. In this post, we’ll explore the MLP component in detail.

-Beyond the MLP, other key elements play essential roles within each transformer block — most notably, layer normalization and skip connections, both of which are critical to the model’s stability and performance.
+The remaining <code>2/3</code> reside in the feed-forward network layers</mark>, also known as the **MLP**.
+Besides MLP, other key elements play essential roles within each transformer block — most notably, layer normalization and skip connections, both of which are critical to the model’s stability and performance.
+In this post, we’ll explore these components in detail.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm-tb-2.png">